PetarBivolarski/Virtual-Wallet-Fintech-Web-Application/README.md

-## Final Project at Telerik Academy: Virtual Wallet Web Application
+## Final Team Project at Telerik Academy: Virtual Wallet Web Application
 ![](application-screenshots/logo.PNG)

 ### Link to the deployed project in AWS: [http://virtualwallet-env.efysmek5yx.eu-central-1.elasticbeanstalk.com/*](http://virtualwallet-env.efysmek5yx.eu-central-1.elasticbeanstalk.com/)
 *User registration is fully functional, as well as updating profile, and creating cards/wallets.
 Topping up wallets is not possible, as there is no connection to the external "banking" API provided to us for the purpose of the project.*

-*I am happy to provide commit history upon request.*
+*I am happy to provide the commit history upon request.*

 ### Short description:
 We have developed a fintech web application, where users can send money online through their virtual wallets.
 Users can create their own virtual wallets, add credit cards and top-up money from an external "banking" API that our system uses.
 They can then send money from their wallets to other users.
 There a number of features implemented, such as: